apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 section as well as all of the API documentation for endpoints in which it will appear.
-Note also that the current documentation for the `PUT` method of `/deliveryservices/{{ID}}` incorrectly states that the response is empty, whereas it actually returns an array of Delivery Service representationns.
+Note also that the current documentation for the `PUT` method of `/deliveryservices/{{ID}}` incorrectly states that the response is empty, whereas it actually returns an array of Delivery Service representations.
 The documentation should warn the reader that setting explicitly supported TLS versions could break clients that expect the support of excluded versions.